Brighton i360: Construction

-Plans were submitted in June 2006 and were approved by Brighton and Hove city council later that year with construction projected to start in 2007.
+Plans were submitted in June 2006 and were approved by Brighton and Hove City Council later that year with construction projected to start in 2007.
 Following delays of around 15 months, the off-site construction of the sections of the tower began in 2008 in the Netherlands, advanced piling works at the West Pier site started in October 2009 and work on reconstructing the arches beneath and to the east of the pier to allow the tower construction began in November 2012.
 Work on the tower itself began in May 2014, with the attraction being scheduled to open in 2016.

 The Dutch steelwork specialist Hollandia prefabricated the cylindrical steel sections of the tower, known by the team as cans.
-The column is 12.7 ft in diameter, and with a height-to-width ratio of 41.15 to one, it is the world's thinnest tower.
+The column is 3.9 m in diameter, and with a height-to-width ratio of 41.15 to one.

 The glass passenger pod was designed and built by cable car specialists Poma, which also built the London Eye capsules.
 The passenger pod is 18 m in diameter and holds up to 200 people.
 The viewing pod travels from street level to a height of 138 m before returning to beach level.
 The pod provides a 360-degree view through curved glass and is heated and air-conditioned, with full wheelchair accessibility and bench seating.
 It also contains a bar and restaurant in the base building.

 English Heritage felt that the 2006 plan would "provide an outstanding feature on the seafront, and a worthy companion to any successor to the West Pier".
 In a statement, the West Pier Trust hoped that the project would "regenerate a key blighted city site and send out a loud message that Brighton is open for business".

 The project was the winner of the Judges' Special Award at the British Construction Industry Awards 2017.
 It also won The Award for Tall or Slender Structures and The Supreme Award for Structural Engineering Excellence at The Institution of Structural Engineers' Structural Awards 2017.